Openscapes/approach-guide/approach/tooling.md

 The channels people join by default are set in the browser admin interface [Settings & Permissions](https://openscapes.slack.com/admin/settings) \> Default Channels.
 Currently #welcome, #cool-finds, #events, #general, #random, #shared-joy.

+### Change the email you use in Slack

+People change jobs and might want to change the email they use in Slack to continue to use it without creating a new profile.
+Users can do this on their own.
+Workspace Owners or Admins cannot do this on a user's behalf on the free plan.
+In the app, open your profile (click on your profile icon in lower left to open profile) > click three dots to select Account Settings > This will open your account in the web interface.
+Click Email Address > expand > add your password and your new email address.
+(If at first you don't succeed at this step, try again.)
+You'll need to accept the confirmation email sent to your new address.

 ### Set Slack reminders

 Here's an example of how to set a Slackbot reminder for recurring meetings, in this case, biweekly.
 Add links to "zoom link" and "notes".\